irishgordo/harvester-wiki/Harvester-Test-Cases-Integration.md

    - [ ] Create a volume filling valid a volume name and image but without CPU and Memory, check the page output

 ## Authentification
+   - [ ] Login without any credentials, login fail
+   - [ ] Login using kubeConfig, but with invalid credentials, login fail
+   - [ ] Login using kubeConfig with valid credentials, login success
+   - [ ] Login using token, but with invalid credentials, login fail
+   - [ ] Login using token with invalid credentials, login success
+   - [ ] Logout first, then login using kubeConfig with valid credentials, login success
+   - [ ] Logout first, then login using token with valid credentials, login success

 ## Helm Installation